nWrightSB/pmm_int/competitor_analysis.md

 - Built by same team behind Team City

 ### Weaknesses
-- Limited support for other languages, each has its own IDE that has to be installed and run, as well as maintained seperately
+- Limited support for other languages, each has its own IDE that has to be installed and run, as well as maintained separately

 ### Scope
 - Java + related languages (Groovy, Spring, Scala etc)